 A Prayer for Deliverance and Guidance

-143 1 Hear my prayer, O Lord, give ear to my supplications: in thy faithfulness answer me, and in thy righteousness.
-2 And enter not into judgment with thy servant: for in thy sight shall no man living be justified.
-3 For the enemy hath persecuted my soul; he hath smitten my life down to the ground; he hath made me to dwell in darkness, as those that have been long dead.
-4 Therefore is my spirit overwhelmed within me; my heart within me is desolate.
-5 I remember the days of old; I meditate on all thy works; I muse on the work of thy hands.
-6 I stretch forth my hands unto thee: my soul thirsteth after thee, as a thirsty land.
+143 1 Jehovah, hear my prayer; give ear to my supplications: in thy faithfulness answer me, in thy righteousness.
+2 And enter not into judgment with thy servant; for in thy sight no man living shall be justified.
+3 For the enemy persecuteth my soul: he hath crushed my life down to the earth; he hath made me to dwell in dark places, as those that have been long dead.
+4 And my spirit is overwhelmed within me; my heart within me is desolate.
+5 I remember the days of old: I meditate on all thy doing; I muse on the work of thy hands.
+6 I stretch forth my hands unto thee: my soul, as a parched land, [thirsteth] after thee.
 Selah.

-7 Hear me speedily, O Lord: my spirit faileth: hide not thy face from me, lest I be like unto them that go down into the pit.
-8 Cause me to hear thy lovingkindness in the morning; for in thee do I trust: cause me to know the way wherein I should walk; for I lift up my soul unto thee.
-9 Deliver me, O Lord, from mine enemies: I flee unto thee to hide me.
-10 Teach me to do thy will; for thou art my God: thy spirit is good; lead me into the land of uprightness.
-11 Quicken me, O Lord, for thy name's sake: for thy righteousness' sake bring my soul out of trouble.
-12 And of thy mercy cut off mine enemies, and destroy all them that afflict my soul: for I am thy servant.
+7 Answer me speedily, O Jehovah; my spirit faileth: hide not thy face from me, or I shall be like unto them that go down into the pit.
+8 Cause me to hear thy loving-kindness in the morning, for in thee do I confide; make me to know the way wherein I should walk, for unto thee do I lift up my soul.
+9 Deliver me, O Jehovah, from mine enemies: unto thee do I flee for refuge.
+10 Teach me to do thy will; for thou art my God: let thy good Spirit lead me in a plain country.
+11 Revive me, O Jehovah, for thy name's sake; in thy righteousness bring my soul out of trouble; 12 And in thy loving-kindness cut off mine enemies, and destroy all them that oppress my soul: for I am thy servant.

 A Prayer for Rescue and Prosperity

-144 1 Blessed be the Lord my strength, which teacheth my hands to war, and my fingers to fight: 2 My goodness, and my fortress; my high tower, and my deliverer; my shield, and he in whom I trust; who subdueth my people under me.
-3 Lord, what is man, that thou takest knowledge of him! or the son of man, that thou makest account of him!
-4 Man is like to vanity: his days are as a shadow that passeth away.
-5 Bow thy heavens, O Lord, and come down: touch the mountains, and they shall smoke.
-6 Cast forth lightning, and scatter them: shoot out thine arrows, and destroy them.
-7 Send thine hand from above; rid me, and deliver me out of great waters, from the hand of strange children; 8 Whose mouth speaketh vanity, and their right hand is a right hand of falsehood.
+144 1 Blessed be Jehovah my rock, who teacheth my hands to war, my fingers to fight; 2 My mercy and my fortress, my high tower and my deliverer, my shield and he in whom I trust, who subdueth my people under me!
+3 Jehovah, what is man, that thou takest knowledge of him, the son of man, that thou takest thought of him?
+4 Man is like to vanity; his days are as a shadow that passeth away.
+5 Jehovah, bow thy heavens, and come down; touch the mountains, that they smoke; 6 Cast forth lightnings, and scatter them; send forth thine arrows, and discomfit them: 7 Stretch out thy hands from above; rescue me, and deliver me out of great waters, from the hand of aliens, 8 Whose mouth speaketh vanity, and their right hand is a right hand of falsehood.

-9 I will sing a new song unto thee, O God: upon a psaltery and an instrument of ten strings will I sing praises unto thee.
-10 It is he that giveth salvation unto kings: who delivereth David his servant from the hurtful sword.
-11 Rid me, and deliver me from the hand of strange children, whose mouth speaketh vanity, and their right hand is a right hand of falsehood: 12 That our sons may be as plants grown up in their youth; that our daughters may be as corner stones, polished after the similitude of a palace: 13 That our garners may be full, affording all manner of store: that our sheep may bring forth thousands and ten thousands in our streets: 14 That our oxen may be strong to labour; that there be no breaking in, nor going out; that there be no complaining in our streets.
-15 Happy is that people, that is in such a case: yea, happy is that people, whose God is the Lord.
+9 O God, I will sing a new song unto thee; with the ten-stringed lute will I sing psalms unto thee: 10 Who givest salvation unto kings; who rescuest David thy servant from the hurtful sword.
+11 Rescue me, and deliver me from the hand of aliens, whose mouth speaketh vanity, and their right hand is a right hand of falsehood.
+12 That our sons may be as plants grown up in their youth; our daughters as corner-columns, sculptured after the fashion of a palace: 13 Our granaries full, affording all manner of store; our sheep bringing forth thousands, ten thousands in our pastures; 14 Our kine laden [with young]; no breaking in and no going forth, and no outcry in our streets.
+15 Blessed the people that is in such a case!
+Blessed the people whose God is Jehovah!

 Praise for the LORD's Goodness and Power

-145 1 I will extol thee, my God, O king; and I will bless thy name for ever and ever.
-2 Every day will I bless thee; and I will praise thy name for ever and ever.
-3 Great is the Lord, and greatly to be praised; and his greatness is unsearchable.
-4 One generation shall praise thy works to another, and shall declare thy mighty acts.
-5 I will speak of the glorious honour of thy majesty, and of thy wondrous works.
-6 And men shall speak of the might of thy terrible acts: and I will declare thy greatness.
-7 They shall abundantly utter the memory of thy great goodness, and shall sing of thy righteousness.
-8 The Lord is gracious, and full of compassion; slow to anger, and of great mercy.
-9 The Lord is good to all: and his tender mercies are over all his works.
+145 1 I will extol thee, my God, O King, and I will bless thy name for ever and ever.
+2 Every day will I bless thee, and I will praise thy name for ever and ever.
+3 Great is Jehovah, and exceedingly to be praised; and his greatness is unsearchable.
+4 One generation shall laud thy works to another, and shall declare thy mighty acts.
+5 I will speak of the glorious splendour of thy majesty, and of thy wondrous works.
+6 And they shall tell of the might of thy terrible acts; and thy great deeds will I declare.
+7 They shall abundantly utter the memory of thy great goodness, and shall sing aloud of thy righteousness.
+8 Jehovah is gracious and merciful; slow to anger, and of great loving-kindness.
+9 Jehovah is good to all; and his tender mercies are over all his works.

-21 In the law it is written, With men of other tongues and other lips will I speak unto this people; and yet for all that will they not hear me, saith the Lord.
-22 Wherefore tongues are for a sign, not to them that believe, but to them that believe not: but prophesying serveth not for them that believe not, but for them which believe.
-23 If therefore the whole church be come together into one place, and all speak with tongues, and there come in those that are unlearned, or unbelievers, will they not say that ye are mad?
-24 But if all prophesy, and there come in one that believeth not, or one unlearned, he is convinced of all, he is judged of all: 25 And thus are the secrets of his heart made manifest; and so falling down on his face he will worship God, and report that God is in you of a truth.
+21 It is written in the law, By people of other tongues, and by strange lips, will I speak to this people; and neither thus will they hear me, saith the Lord.
+22 So that tongues are for a sign, not to those who believe, but to unbelievers; but prophecy, not to unbelievers, but to those who believe.
+23 If therefore the whole assembly come together in one place, and all speak with tongues, and simple [persons] enter in, or unbelievers, will not they say ye are mad?
+24 But if all prophesy, and some unbeliever or simple [person] come in, he is convicted of all, he is judged of all; 25 the secrets of his heart are manifested; and thus, falling upon [his] face, he will do homage to God, reporting that God is indeed amongst you.

-26 How is it then, brethren? when ye come together, every one of you hath a psalm, hath a doctrine, hath a tongue, hath a revelation, hath an interpretation.
-Let all things be done unto edifying.
-27 If any man speak in an unknown tongue, let it be by two, or at the most by three, and that by course; and let one interpret.
-28 But if there be no interpreter, let him keep silence in the church; and let him speak to himself, and to God.
-29 Let the prophets speak two or three, and let the other judge.
-30 If any thing be revealed to another that sitteth by, let the first hold his peace.
-31 For ye may all prophesy one by one, that all may learn, and all may be comforted.
-32 And the spirits of the prophets are subject to the prophets.
-33 For God is not the author of confusion, but of peace, as in all churches of the saints.
+26 What is it then, brethren? whenever ye come together, each [of you] has a psalm, has a teaching, has a tongue, has a revelation, has an interpretation.
+Let all things be done to edification.
+27 If any one speak with a tongue, [let it be] two, or at the most three, and separately, and let one interpret; 28 but if there be no interpreter, let him be silent in [the] assembly, and let him speak to himself and to God.
+29 And let two or three prophets speak, and let the others judge.
+30 But if there be a revelation to another sitting [there], let the first be silent.
+31 For ye can all prophesy one by one, that all may learn and all be encouraged.
+32 And spirits of prophets are subject to prophets.
+33 For God is not [a God] of disorder but of peace, as in all the assemblies of the saints.

-34 Let your women keep silence in the churches: for it is not permitted unto them to speak; but they are commanded to be under obedience, as also saith the law.
-35 And if they will learn any thing, let them ask their husbands at home: for it is a shame for women to speak in the church.
+34 Let [your] women be silent in the assemblies, for it is not permitted to them to speak; but to be in subjection, as the law also says.
+35 But if they wish to learn anything, let them ask their own husbands at home; for it is a shame for a woman to speak in assembly.

-36 What? came the word of God out from you? or came it unto you only?
-37 If any man think himself to be a prophet, or spiritual, let him acknowledge that the things that I write unto you are the commandments of the Lord.
-38 But if any man be ignorant, let him be ignorant.
-39 Wherefore, brethren, covet to prophesy, and forbid not to speak with tongues.
-40 Let all things be done decently and in order.
+36 Did the word of God go out from you, or did it come to you only?
+37 If any one thinks himself to be a prophet or spiritual, let him recognise the things that I write to you, that it is [the] Lord's commandment.
+38 But if any be ignorant, let him be ignorant.
+39 So that, brethren, desire to prophesy, and do not forbid the speaking with tongues.
+40 But let all things be done comelily and with order.